mpytel/BeautifulImperfection/strategicHarmony.md

 ### Disharmony Reduction
 Several factors can reduce overall harmony:
-- Variance in love/logic ratios (30% weight)
-- Variance in evolution levels (30% weight)
+- Variance in evolution levels (50% weight)
-- Level factor (40% weight) - higher levels have more potential for disharmony
+- Level factor (50% weight) - higher levels have more potential for disharmony

 ## Level Progression and Targets